sejun-ahn/calibration/README.md

 python export.py <video>
 ```
 - You should manually select the frames to be used for calibration and delete the rest
-- You can set the step to jump by adding argument like `--step 10`
+- You can set the step to jump by adding an argument like `--step 10`
 ### 2. Perform camera calibration and save the result
 ```bash
 python calibrate.py <video>